slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Fear is paralyzing.

-If you view everything through the lens of fear, you'll tend to stay in retreat mode.
+When you view everything through the lens of fear, you'll tend to stay in retreat mode.
 Anger and excuses are fear clothed.
 All excuses are refutable.
-The best years of your life are the ones in which you decide your problems are your own - do not blame them on your mother, the ecology, or the president.
+The best years of your life are the ones in which you decide your problems are your own - do not blame them on your family, the ecology, or the president.
 Living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.

 > *"Don’t give in to your fears.
 If you do, you won’t be able to talk to your heart."
 -- Paulo Coelho*